How is Your Credit Score Calculated by FICO and VantageScore, Anyway?Published on May 5, 2022 by CreditFresh

 What is the Highest Possible FICO Score?

 At the peak of the FICO credit scale, 850 is the highest FICO score you can possibly get.
 This squeaky-clean score can come with some financial advantages.
-You may be more likely to get approved for loans, and it can improve your chances of getting the best rates with more flexible terms.
-However, lenders don’t often make much of a distinction between scores that fall into the “exceptional” range of 800 to 850, so achieving a score of 850 may not necessarily yield any more benefits than a score of 800.
+You may be more likely to qualify for a variety of loans.
+However, financial institutions may not make much of a distinction between scores that fall into the “exceptional” range of 800 to 850, so achieving a score of 850 may not necessarily yield any more benefits than a score of 800.

 On the other end, three hundred is the lowest possible number you can get.
-It doesn’t come with any perks, so it’s not something you want to see on your report.
-Something this low will likely complicate getting a loan or personal line of credit with competitive rates.
+It may not come with any perks, so it’s not something you want to see on your report.
+Something this low will likely complicate qualifying for a loan or personal line of credit.

 How is a FICO Score Calculated?

-FICO determines your score, and therefore your rating, by looking at the various components of your full report.
+FICO determines your credit score by looking at the various components of your full credit report.
 Your full report may contain information reported from financial institutions, utility providers, landlords, and more.
 This information sums up how you’ve paid bills and used credit.

 1. Payment History